Clevpro/laravel-paypal/README.md

-# This package is archived and is no longer maintained!

-If you decide to maintain a fork, please contact me and I'll gladly share your repo here for people to use instead.

 # Laravel Paypal / Laravel Cashier

 This package adds several components to your Laravel Paypal Admin panel to help you with managing customer subscriptions, it works hand